 The Mysterious Cities of Gold is a TV series that originated in France and Japan.
 It was first broadcast in 1982.
 This is an adaptation of the Franco-Belgian comic book written by Scott O’Dell.

-The show became popular because of its adventure, mystery, and history themes.
+The show became popular for its adventure, mystery, and historical themes.
 The series weaves a rich narrative, combining mythology, history, and science fiction.
 It has pieces of friendship and discovery.

 For French Learners

 The series introduces vocabulary related to historical settings, cultures, and exploration.
-You can focus on terms specific to the show’s historical context.
-You can use French subtitles to focus on comprehension.
+You can focus on terms specific to the show’s historical context or use French subtitles to focus on comprehension.

 14. H

 H is a French sitcom with seventy-one 22-minute episodes.
-The French TV series revolves around a group in a dysfunctional hospital.
-They face new challenges daily while trying to work out love, friendship, and work.
+The series centers on a team in a dysfunctional hospital.
+The characters face new challenges daily while trying to work out love, friendship, and work.

 “H” is the series title.
 It symbolizes Humour, Histoire, and Hôpital (Humor, Story, and Hospital).
-If you are looking for a simple and funny long series, you can’t afford to miss “H.”
+If you are looking for a funny and straightforward long series, you can’t afford to miss “H.”

 For French Learners

 The characters define different ages, personalities, and backgrounds, adding varied comedic situations.
 It’s fun for learners to advance their language skills while enjoying comedic content.
-You will hear many unfamiliar words about health, hospital, and well-being.
+You will hear many unfamiliar terms related to health, hospitals, and well-being.

 15. Il était une fois… la vie (Once Upon a Time… Life)

-The series probes into various aspects of human biology, like anatomy, physiology, and the interplay of different systems within the body.
-It also includes cultural and historical details to give a broader context.
+The series explores various aspects of human biology, including anatomy, physiology, and the interplay of different systems within the body.
+It also includes cultural and historical details to provide a broader context.

 For French Learners

-This resource is valuable for learning about the human body in a fun and animated context.
-It can help those curious about science and biology.
-It can increase your understanding of scientific terms in French.
+This resource is valuable for learning about the human body in an engaging, animated format.
+It can help those curious about science and biology and increase one’s understanding of scientific terms in French.

 16. Dix Pour Cent (Call My Agent)